Healthy Homes Assessment Wadestown

 Fines for Failing to Comply

-As of 1st July 2021, when a new, renewed or varied contract is signed on a Wadestown rental property, all Healthy Homes compliance work need to be taken care of by the end of 90 days.
+Since the 1st July of 2021, when a brand new or renewed contract is signed on a Wadestown rental property, all Healthy Homes compliance items must be finished inside of 90 days.

-From the 1st of July in 2021, when a new or renewed lease is entered into on a Wadestown rental property, all Healthy Homes compliance work must be done inside of 90 days.
+From the 1st of July in 2021, if a new or renewed Tenancy is signed for the Wadestown rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

-Inability to adhere to all of the Healthy Homes Standards within the expected timeframe can result in a fine of up to $7200.
-Additionally, if a currently-in place Healthy Homes Statement of Compliance isn’t included within the new, renewed or revised tenancy agreement, it could result in additional penalties or an infringement fee.
+Failure to adhere to one of the Healthy Homes Standards within the period of time expected can lead to the possibility of a fine up to $7200.
+Additionally, if the most existing Healthy Homes Statement of Compliance is not incorporated in the new, renewed or revised tenancy agreement, there may be additional penalties or an infringement fee.

-Anyone can request information regarding the Healthy Homes Standard and how they relate to the property they live in.
-If the property manager does not supply the necessary information within 21 days of having received the inquiry, they will be issued an infringement notice and could be fined up to $750.
+Every tenant is entitled to request details about the Healthy Homes Standard and how they relate to the property they live in.
+If the landlord or property manager fails to supply the required information within 21 days of receiving the request, they will receive an infringement notice and be fined up to $750.

-Additionally, there is an additional fine of up to $900 for landlords and property managers who have provided a false or inaccurate Healthy Homes Statement of Compliance or any other information.
-The person who is responsible for this fine is the one who is listed on the tenancy agreement as the one who is leasing the property out and it could be the name of the landlord as well as the company that manages the property.
+Furthermore, there’s an additional fine of as much as $900 for landlords and property managers that provide false or inaccurate Healthy Homes Statement of Compliance or other information.
+The person who is responsible for this fine is the person who is named on the tenancy contract as the person who is letting the property, so it could be the landlord’s name or the company that manages the property.

-All information in the Compliance Statement needs to be up-to-date when the tenancy contract is executed, and it should be kept updated through the tenancy period as relevant work gets completed.
+The information contained in the Compliance Statement needs to be correct when the tenancy agreement is executed, and it should be kept updated during the entire tenancy, as relevant work gets completed.

-It’s also crucial to be aware that landlords who manage multiple rental properties may receive more severe penalties for not complying.
-The harshest penalties are reserved for serious violations, and landlords who own six or more properties could receive fines of up to $50,000, and as much as $100,000 in hearing claims.
+It’s also important to note that a landlord with multiple rental properties could face even higher fines for non-compliance.
+The harshest penalties are given for serious violations.
+Those who have at least six rental properties could receive fines of up to $50,000 and as high as $100,000 in hearing claims.

-If you fail to adhere to compliance with Healthy Homes requirements can hit your wallet hard, with huge fines, in addition to continuing to be required to comply with the requirements.
-Don’t take a chance with your rental property call us now and arrange to have a home assessment performed on your rental property.
+If you fail to meet the Healthy Homes requirements can hit your pocket hard, with significant fines and having to continue to comply.
+Do not risk your rental property Contact us now and request a house evaluation performed for your rental property.

 Check out the complete details of this law.
 Residential Tenancies Act landlords responsibilities.